vswanlund/vswanlund.github.io/tag-mobile-sdks/wp/profile.md

 <br />

-# Retrieving the Current Profile Information
+# Retrieving the Current User's Profile Information

 1. The users current profile, which reflects any successful modifications, can be retrieved using: